eecs-autograder/autograder-full-stack/README.md

 user.user_permissions.add(Permission.objects.get(codename='create_course'))
 ```

-### Submissions not being processed for one project
+## Submissions not being processed for one project
-This issue is difficult to reproduce, so we're uncertain as to whether it has been fixed.
+This issue should be fixed as of `2024.08.0`.
+Notes on how to resolve are below just in case.

 Occasionally a new project won't be correctly registered with the grading workers, and so submissions won't get past "queued" status.
 To manually register the project, run the following in a django shell:
 ```
 from autograder.grading_tasks.tasks import register_project_queues
 # UPDATE the project_pks list.
 The project primary key can be found in the url when viewing the project on the website.
 register_project_queues(project_pks=[339])
 ```

-### Submission(s) stuck at "being graded" status
+## Submission(s) stuck at "being graded" status
-This is now possible through the UI.
+This is now possible to resolve through the UI.
 See https://eecs-autograder.github.io/autograder.io/how_tos.html#rerunning-a-stuck-or-errored-submission

-### Creating a Custom API Token
+## Creating a Custom API Token
 To create a custom api token, run the following in a django shell:
 ```
 from django.contrib.auth.models import User